-Understanding cat behavior can be a challenge, and if you see your cat growling and hissing, knowing what to do can help you deal with it and calm him down.
-Growling and hissing are natural behaviors for your cat, and he’s using them to communicate to you that something is wrong.
+Understanding pet behavior can be a challenge, and if you see your cat hissing and growling, knowing what to do can help you deal with it and calm them down.
+Growling and hissing are natural behaviors for your cat.
+They’re communicating to you that something is wrong.
 It’s up to you to determine what’s going on so you can take the right steps to address the issue and help your cat feel better.
-In turn, the growling and hissing should stop, and both you and your cat should feel happier.
+In turn, the growling and hissing should stop, and both you and your kitty should feel happier.
 If your cat is hissing and growling, put these tips to use to help fix the problem.

-It’s uncommon to see a cat growling for no reason; usually growling and hissing are prompted by some sort of issue or change in a cat’s environment.
+It’s uncommon to see a cat hissing and growling for no reason.
+Usually, growling and hissing are prompted by some sort of issue or change in a cat’s environment.
 If you can identify this issue, then you can take steps to make your cat feel safe and stop the hissing and growling.

 Look for elements that have changed right before your cat started to hiss or growl.
 Maybe you reached out to pat him and startled him out of a nap, or maybe a child got overly rambunctious while petting your cat.
 Stressful situations like bringing home a new pet or baby can trigger this behavior, and some cats will hiss or growl when you’re trying to put them in a cat carrier because they know you’ll be taking them to the vet.